About

 Experience

-Leading three products on a SaaS platform focused on user engagement and experience.
-Drove a pricing strategy overhaul that increased recurring revenue by 10%.
-Works closely with engineering, design, and business teams to develop and launch new features.
-Introduced Scrum methodology company-wide and optimized sprint planning as Jira admin.
+Manage three SaaS product areas focused on engagement, experience, and operational efficiency.
+Led a pricing strategy overhaul that increased recurring revenue by 10%.
+Partner with engineering, design, and business teams to define requirements, prioritize roadmaps, and ship product improvements.
+Introduced Scrum practices company-wide and improved sprint planning as Jira admin.

 Evreka — Customer Success Manager

-Delivered IT change management consultancy for global clients.
-Translated complex customer requirements into technical specifications for the engineering team.
-Managed user acceptance testing (UAT) processes that measurably reduced pre-launch error rates.
-Achieved and maintained 100% customer satisfaction.
+Managed customer success and IT change management for global clients.
+Translated complex customer needs into technical specifications for engineering teams.
+Led UAT processes that reduced pre-launch issues and helped maintain 100% customer satisfaction.

 GE Renewable — Procurement Associate